hzhou849/unh_csci/CSCI_6622 - Database Systems/README.md

    ManagerID SMALLINT UNSIGNED,
    PRIMARY KEY (Code),
    FOREIGN KEY (ManagerID) REFERENCES Employee(ID)
-      ON DELETE SET NULL
-      ON UPDATE CASCADE
-);
+      ON DELETE SET NULL -- On delete, foreign keys will default to NULL ON UPDATE CASCADE -- on update, foreign keyss will update to new value );
 ```